fluid-obx/tschetter-sulzer-guide-jekyll/contacts.md

 permalink: /contacts
 ---

+## Email Status

+- For events, it filters off of "No Email" or "Unsubscribe" or "Mailing List Opt Out" which are customizable (on/off) at list creation.
+- No processes are making sure "Mail" is in the Status field.
+- The other use of that field is during website deactivations, it will mark that field as "Unsubscribe" if they go ineligible and "Mail" if they go eligible again.

 ## Web Login Status

 The small text to the right bottom of the Web Login field should show 7 possible options: